cboettig/labnotebook/_posts/2014-01-02-open-science-literature-highlights.md

 ### open code:

-I my opinion this is the upcoming big issue.
+In my opinion this is the upcoming big issue.
 Of course open source has a long history in academia, but publishers and funders have paid a lot more attention to open data and open access (Creation of repositories like Dryad; required data deposition by many leading journals; funder's support of data synthesis initiatives, etc).
 Interest in the potential for open code and concerns about reliability of increasingly software-driven results seem to be growing, this article does a good job providing concrete examples:

 - Ince, D. C., Hatton, L. & Graham-Cumming, J. 2012 The case for open computer programs.
 Nature 482, 485–488. (doi:[10.1038/nature10836](http://doi.org/10.1038/nature10836))